SteveKeller/geth-cluster/README.md

 > F1: automatically P2P discovery with a bootnode for all ethereum miners <br>
 > F2: miners are scalable while runtime <br>
-> F3: exposed node for interacting (additional miners, smart contract, web3, ...) from outside with the blockchain <br>
+> F3: exposed node for interacting (additional miners, remix, web3, node-red, ...) from outside with the blockchain <br>
 > F4: smart contract deployment with truffle <br>
 > F5: integrated blockchain explorer <br>
 > F6: some tests :) <br>